nuxt-modules/google-fonts/docs/content/en/setup.md

 </code-group>

 >**Warning**
-When using Nuxt 3 and/or Nuxt Bridge ensure you're using the prelease version `@nuxtjs/google-fonts@prerelease`.
+When using Nuxt 3 and/or Nuxt Bridge ensure you're using the prerelease version `@nuxtjs/google-fonts@prerelease`.

 Then, add `@nuxtjs/google-fonts` to the `buildModules` section of `nuxt.config.js`: